 This bamboo iPad case fits a 9.7″ iPad and comes in a dark wood-colored or blond wood-colored bamboo.
 Bamboo is 100% sustainable and is the fastest growing woody plant on Earth.
 While it’s actually a grass, bamboo often gets put in the wood category because it’s just as strong and durable and has the same natural look.

 Maderacraft creates a range of ultra-sleek wood and bamboo tech accessories for Apple computers and mobile devices.
-Be sure to check out their Etsy store to see their cool bamboo monitor stands and phone cases.
-This blond bamboo iPad case fits iPads 2, 3, and 4.
-It’s 100% handmade.
+Be sure to check out their Etsy store to see their iPad cases, bamboo monitor stands, and other handmade accessories

 Designer Sophia Victory Joy will personalize an iPad case with etched text of your choosing.
 Just email her in here Etsy store and send here your specs!

 Cork is a sustainable material because the cork tree isn’t harmed when its bark is harvested.
 Plus, when cork bark is harvested, it enables the tree to absorb even more CO2 from the atmosphere.
 Cork forests are also home to a number of endangered species, so a demand for cork products helps to ensure these important forests are preserved.